 Rebooting your Server

-There are times when a server process might get stuck or the system becomes unresponsive.
-In these cases, a reboot is often the quickest way to resolve the issue.
-There are two primary methods to restart your server.
+Whether a process is hung or the system is unresponsive, a reboot is often the quickest solution.
+Learn about the two primary methods to restart your server.

-This is the recommended method as it allows the operating system to shut down all services and processes correctly before restarting.
+This is the preferred method as it allows the operating system to gracefully shut down all services and processes before the hardware restarts.

 Linux Reboot Command